naufalfajr/super-encryption/README.md

 # Super Encryption
-Super encryption is an encryption that combine cipher subtitution and cipher transposition.
+Super encryption is a combined encryption from cipher subtitution and cipher transposition.
 This repo contain 2 ciphers.

 The main program named [super.py](../../blob/main/super.py)